Compound Interest Formula Derivations

 So, the basic formula for Compound Interest is:

-With that we can work out FV when we know PV, the Interest Rate and Number of Periods
+With that we can work out the Future Value FV when we know the Present Value PV, the Interest Rate r and Number of Periods n

-But by rearranging that formula we can find FV, the Interest Rate or the Number of Periods when we know the other three, like this:
+And we can rearrange that formula to find FV, the Interest Rate or the Number of Periods when we know the other three.

 How did we get those other three formulas?
 Read On!